Virginia Stormwater Management Program (VSMP):

 As the TJSWCD experiences continued development, minimizing the impact of that development on area waterways is becoming more critical.
 The TJSWCD continues to provide technical assistance to localities in this area.

-This past year has been a busy one on the stormwater management front.
-For several years, the Virginia Department of Conservation and Recreation has been working on revising the Virginia Stormwater Management Regulations.
+For several years, Virginia Department of Conservation and Recreation has been working on revising the Virginia Stormwater Management Program regulations.
 The TJSWCD served on the state Technical Advisory Committee to assist with these efforts.
 During this past year, the draft regulations were published for public comment.
 The TJSWCD conducted work sessions for each of its localities to ensure that accurate information was available to the public and to local officials and to facilitate informed comments.
 (Three of these work sessions were conducted in partnership with the Rivanna River Basin Commission, which also played a prominent role in information dissemination about the proposed Regulations.)
+As of July 1, 2013, Virginia Department of Environmental Quality administers the VSMP.

 The new regulations mean that a Stormwater Management Ordinance will be in effect in every locality in Virginia.
-Some localities will administer the program themselves, some may administer it through Soil and Water Conservation Districts, while other localities may opt to have the Virginia Department of Conservation and Recreation administer the local program.
-Both water quantity and water quality criteria will be more stringent than existing regulations.
-The new regulations and new technical standards will impact both local governments and developers.
-In the coming years, the TJSWCD will continue to assist with training, information dissemination, and program implementation as the new regulations take effect throughout Virginia.
+Some localities will administer the program themselves, some may administer it through Soil and Water Conservation Districts.
+Both water quantity and water quality criteria are more stringent than previous regulations.
+These new regulations and new technical standards impact both local governments and developers.
+The TJSWCD will continue to assist with training, information dissemination, and program implementation as the new regulations take effect throughout Virginia.

 Under the Clean Water Act, operators of municipal separate storm sewer systems (MS4s) are regulated under the National Pollutant Discharge Elimination System (NPDES) Stormwater Program.
+This program is administered by Virginia Department of Environmental Quality under the Virginia Pollutant Discharge Elimination System (VPDES) program.
 This permitting mechanism is designed to prevent stormwater runoff from washing pollutants into local streams and rivers.

-The Rivanna Regional Stormwater Education Partnership (RRSEP) is comprised of seven permit holders - Albemarle County, Albemarle County Public Schools, Rivanna Water and Sewer Authority, Piedmont Virginia Community College, University of Virginia, Virginia Department of Transportation, and the City of Charlottesville.
+The Rivanna Regional Stormwater Education Partnership (RRSEP) is comprised of local general permit holders - Albemarle County, Albemarle County Public Schools, Rivanna Water and Sewer Authority, Piedmont Virginia Community College, University of Virginia, Virginia Department of Transportation, and the City of Charlottesville.
 The TJSWCD provides coordination for this partnership.
-The RRSEP partnership fulfills three of the six commitments for each entity under this permit program:
+The RRSEP partnership fulfills three of the six minimum control measures identified in the MS4 permit:

 - Public Education and Outreach: The TJSWCD conducts teacher and student educational programs, workshops and tours, and provides website development and maintenance to meet this commitment.